 The statement encouraged “health care providers, health systems, health plans, and pharmacy benefit managers to accelerate the use of existing national standard transactions for electronic prior authorization,” to speed up drug authorization approvals and improve medication adherence.

 The AMA, along with 50 or more healthcare associations and groups, issued the “Prior Authorization and Utilization Management Reform Principles,” and issued their findings on their survey of 1,000 physicians that found that 91% of respondents reported care delays due to prior authorization requirements.

 Additionally, the AMA joined with 100+ organizations to urge comprehensive reform in a letter to Seema Verma, Administrator, Centers for Medicare & Medicaid Services, dated September 20, 2019.

-Finally, Being Heard
+Finally, Being Heard by Congress